junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 "Awesome," Dean can't help saying.

 "Well, after they got me out," Bobby picks up the telling, "since I'm the only one who had some ghost experience, they just followed me.
 Whatever cracks Heaven's having, they started like some rifts on the wall, and turned straight into those huge black holes on the ground.
-We figured they look ominous, tried to avoid them, but you can't jump them all the time.
-Sooner or later you miss, then you fall into the Vail.
+We figured they looked ominous, tried to avoid them, but you can't jump them all the time.
+Sooner or later, you miss, then you fall into the Vail.
 Boy, the Vail is busier than Times Square this time of the year."

 "Since both my place and Bobby's place were burnt down," Ellen finishes for him.
 "Bobby led us here, the next most familiar and safe place to stay, I suppose."

 Bobby glances at Jody quickly, a little uneasy.
-"Sorry for not giving you a head up about the guest count."
+"Sorry about not giving you a heads up about the guest count."

 Jody waves dismissively.
-"Not like I get to host spirit party everyday, am I right?"
+"Not like I get to host a spirit party every day, am I right?"

 "Holy," Sam sighs, with a long exhale.
-He reaches a hand to Bobby just out of instinct, as if trying to touch him, hug the old man, but remember he's ghost at the last moment -- they all are.
+He reaches a hand to Bobby just out of instinct, as if trying to touch him, hug the old man, but remembers he's a ghost at the last moment -- they all are.
 He lowers his hand, breathing out heavily.

 Dean just can't stop staring.
 "I'm so sorry, Ellen and Jo.
 And Ash.
 Everyone."
 He can barely find his voice through the lump in his throat.
 "I never get a chance to tell you guys, those... things happened to you, I'm so sorry."

 "Hey, it's okay.
-At least we made it to the Heaven."
+At least we made it to Heaven."
 Jo walks out of the kitchen, coming closer to him, smiling gently.
 Her translucent golden hair flows naturally as she moves, as if wind can still pass through the threads of hair.
 She wears a short top, showing some lean muscle under, clean and complete, no sign of any wounds or cuts.
 She looks just as young and energetic as she was before she died.

 Dean can't stop thinking about those Hellhound wounds on her belly the day she and Ellen were gone.
 The explosion that consumed both of them in big fireballs replays in his head.
 He turns his gaze away, breathing shallow, trying desperately to hold his tears back.
 He can't bear looking at all those people they have lost all these years.
 Like what he was just telling Cas right before they left the bunker -- he had long lost count of how many they have lost, and he totally didn't expect to meet all of them all at once again.
-He doesn't know what to do, what to say -- he doesn't even dare looking at them for too long.
+He doesn't know what to do, what to say -- he doesn't even dare look at them for too long.

-They are ghosts because of one mistake or another they made; they died because of them; their souls fell from Heaven into Vail now, which, is because one thing led to another and they let Darkness out and infected angels, so at the end of the day, is also because of them.
+They are ghosts because of one mistake or another they made; they died because of them; their souls fell from Heaven into Vail now, which, is because one thing led to another, and they let the Darkness out and infected angels, so at the end of the day, it's also because of them.
 Do they have to keep condemning everyone they knew from when they were alive, until long after they were dead?

 Dean puts a fist to his mouth, unconsciously starting to choke himself.
 Just so he can hold back all the thoughts and emotions.
 He's afraid he might burst into tears if he doesn't leave the room quickly.

-"Dean, it's not your fault."
-Cas whispers beside him, low and quiet, only the two of them can hear.
+"Dean, it's not your fault," Cas whispers beside him, low and quiet, only the two of them can hear.
 "None of them blame you.
 They were happy and peaceful in Heaven."

 Dean shakes his head, unable to answer.
-He sobs quietly, remembering the burnt-down Roadhouse ruins and Ash's torched body, the bleeding-out gush on Jo's body, the gun hole on Bobby's head.
+He sobs quietly, remembering the burnt-down Roadhouse ruins and Ash's torched body, the bleeding-out gush on Jo's body, and the gunshot on Bobby's head.
 He has to excuse himself to the bathroom for a minute just to get composed again.

 He stares at his own reflection in the mirror, thinking, *He will not lose any more people in his life.
 He can't.*

-He comes back, standing close to the doorway leading outside, his eyes lingering on Cas. *Not any more.
-Not any one.*
+He comes back, standing close to the doorway leading outside, his eyes lingering on Cas. *Not anymore.
+Not anyone.*

 Cas turns and meets his eyes, walking over to stand right next to him.

-"We should go back now."
-Dean whispers to him.
+"We should go back now," Dean whispers to him.
 "Lucifer.
 The light.
 The cure."

 Cas nods slightly, whispering back, "What about them?"